 If you have even a passing interest in astrology you have no doubt heard of retrograde planets and Mercury retrograde in particular.
 When, from our perspective on earth, a planet looks to be going backward, it is said to be retrograde.
-All the planets (but not the sun and moon) are capable of retrograde motion for various amounts of time.
+All the planets (but not the Sun or Moon) are capable of retrograde motion for various amounts of time.

 With Mercury, the retrograde period lasts about 3 weeks.
 After those three weeks, you may think that it is now fine to move ahead with plans you may have put off because of the retrograde period.
 However, it may not be smooth sailing just yet, as the retrograde planets have what are called shadow periods.

-Something that seems to conform to the retrograde period happens and you shake your head and wonder why it is happening now; after all the retrograde period has just passed.
+Something that you were worried might happen during the retrograde period happens.
+It might be an electronic device you purchased that just doesn’t work and you have to return to the store for a refund.
+Or your car breaks down.
+You shake your head and wonder why it is happening now; after all the retrograde period has just passed.
 You’ve likely just been caught in its shadow.

 Here is a little visual example I did of retrograde motion on video.
 When the car (planet) is blue it is in direct motion and out of the retrograde shadow.
 When it is grey it is in direct motion but in retrograde shadow.
 When it is red it is in retrograde motion.